jeluard/picada/README.md

 </html>
 ```

-Some elements are intended to be used programmatically:
+Some components are intended to be used programmatically:

 ```clojure
 (ns my-app